MegaManSec/JoshuaHu/_posts/2023-11-10-ssh-stderr-printing-carriage-return.md

 categories: security
 ---

 We learn new things every day.
-Today it's about bash.
+Today it's about ssh.
+And this time it's not even about how to use it, but the format of its output.

 What would you expect this command to return?